SlicewOw/webSPELL_Cups/README.md

 # webSPELL_Cups
-Cup script for webSPELL NOR (see https://github.com/webSPELL-NOR/webSPELL-NOR) written by SlicewOw (slicewow(at)cup-addon.de) for myRisk Gaming e.V.
+Cup script for webSPELL NG (see https://github.com/SlicewOw/webSPELL_NG) written by SlicewOw (slicewow(at)cup-addon.de) for myRisk Gaming e.V.

 Feel free to use this add-on for webSPELL NOR, but be aware that we (myRisk e.V) are not responsible for any problems.